Everyone designs who devises courses of action aimed at changing existing situations into preferred ones. —Herbert Simon

 I want to help the science community communicate better.

 Why me?
-I’m a design strategist with a background in physics, education, rhetoric and design, and lately I’ve been straddling the interface between the scholars of communication research and the practitioners of science communication itself.
+I’m a design strategist with a background in physics, education, rhetoric and design, and I’ve spent a lot of time straddling the interface between the scholars of communication research and the practitioners of science communication itself.
 My work at this intersection began, formally, as a thesis project during my graduate coursework in design at Carnegie Mellon University, (and informally even earlier— as a physics major who loved explaining physics to non-majors and for several years as a high school teacher).

 Over time, this work has grown from an exploratory project into an ever-evolving design strategy that I’ve sought to share, (in workshops and presentations) and refine, (through feedback and research), so that scientists and those who communicate on their behalf can be more effective, compelling, entertaining, or persuasive.
 (Or all of the above, depending on their goals.)
 My hope is that you’ll read, share, and find some value in the insights I’ve gathered.